Nottingham City Transport: Deregulation

-In 1991 South Notts Bus Company was purchased for £1, giving NCT a route from Nottingham to Loughborough and a garage at Gotham.
-In 1997 Pathfinder (Newark) Limited was purchased, giving NCT a presence in the north of the county.
-Fleet names are retained within the company but both South Notts and Pathfinder liveries are now extinct, although routes into Clifton and into South Nottinghamshire have navy line branding, taken from the navy blue livery of South Notts.
+In 1991, the loss-making South Notts Bus Company was purchased for £1, giving NCT a route from Nottingham to Loughborough and a garage at Gotham.
+In October 1997, NCT purchased an 80% majority stake in franchise minibus operator Pathfinder (Newark) Limited, giving NCT a presence in the north of the county.

 Despite many offers to buy, Nottingham City Council retained 100% ownership in NCT until May 2001, when 5% of the shares were issued to Transdev.
-This was related to the Nottingham Express Transit operating contract being awarded to Arrow Light Rail, a consortium between Transdev (later Veolia Transdev), Nottingham City Transport, Bombardier, Carillion, Galaxy and Innisfree.
-The consortium was contracted to build and operate the light rail for 30.5 years since 9 March 2004, but the contract was ripped up in 2011 when Tramlink Nottingham was selected as the preferred bidder for the construction of Phase 2 of the light rail.
+This was related to the Nottingham Express Transit operating contract being awarded to Arrow Light Rail, a consortium between Transdev (later Veolia Transdev), Nottingham City Transport, Bombardier, Carillion, Galaxy Research and Innisfree.
+The consortium was contracted to build and operate the light rail for 30.5 years since 9 March 2004, but the contract was ripped up in March 2011 when Tramlink Nottingham was selected as the preferred bidder for the construction of Phase 2 of the light rail.
 The last day of operations of Arrow Light Rail was 16 December 2011.

-Another change early in the 2000s was the introduction of 'Go2' and 'Network'.
-This was a concept whereby every bus corridor was colour-coded, and all the routes exiting the city via the same corridor (or went in the same general direction) had the same colour (e.g. every route using Derby Road to leave the city were coloured orange).
-This led to the coloured corridors system which is still in use nowadays.
-Go2 buses had a colour coded front with white rear, and Network buses had a colour coded area round the front windows and a stripe to the back, on a two-tone dark green base.
-Buses with no colour coding (used when a correctly coloured one is not available) were plain green or white.
-The livery went through a change about 10 years after the start of the colour system where Go2 had colour coding on both ends of the bus with a silver centre, and Network the same but with a green centre.
-The Network brand started to fade away in 2015 as these buses also began having silver centres, and the Network name dropped when a bus was repainted.
-Buses currently with no color coding were painted silver and turquoise.